kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 Two important things to note at this point:
 1. Against intuition, the `SEQRES` information does not always align with the sequence contained in the structure itself via the `ATOM` fields.
 This is a problem that plagues later data formats as well and can be [attributed to a variety of reasons](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/primary-sequences-and-the-pdb-format), mostly that flexible loops and chain ends are often not resolved in experimental structures but still present in the `SEQRES` representation.
 That is the reason why models like AlphaFold2 and OpenFold require tools like [KAlign](https://academic.oup.com/bioinformatics/article/36/6/1928/5607735) to align the sequence representation to the structure representation in cases where they do not match in the case of template search (see for example [this file](https://github.com/aqlaboratory/openfold/blob/main/openfold/data/tools/kalign.py) in the OpenFold codebase or section 1.2.3 in the [AlphaFold 2 SI](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-021-03819-2/MediaObjects/41586_2021_3819_MOESM1_ESM.pdf) (page 5)).
 2. The atom names are not just the chemical elements (C, N, O, ...), but have specific other descriptors depending on where in the amino acid this element occurs (C can be C, CA, CB, CG, ...).
+How each of these amino acids is named exactly is set in the [PDB Chemical Component Dictionary](https://www.wwpdb.org/data/ccd#pdbechem), but in general you can keep in mind that for many atoms we enumerate them with greek characters after the atom symbol; CG then stands for "Carbon Gamma", i.e the third carbon atom in the chain.

 The PDB format does not support Greek characters, so the atom names are translated into the most similar Latin letters: